e-SPRESSO WEBINAR: Particle Engineering- Metal Powders and Additive Manufacturing from a Characterization Viewpoint

 Trainer: Dr. Martin Thomas

-Dr. Thomas, Anton Paar QuantaTec’s Chief Scientist, has more than 37 years of experience in powder and porous materials characterization, 27 of those with Quantachrome Instruments before Anton Paar’s acquisition in 2018.
+Dr. Thomas, Anton Paar QuantaTec’s Lead Scientist, has more than 37 years of experience in powder and porous materials characterization, 27 of those with Quantachrome Instruments before Anton Paar’s acquisition in 2018.
 Dr. Thomas graduated from the University of Birmingham (UK) with a Master’s degree in analytical chemistry followed by a PhD in physical-inorganic chemistry.
-He is named co-inventor on eight patents relating to porous solids and their characterization, and is co-author of “Characterization of Porous Solids and Powders: Surface Area, Pore Size and Density” (published by Springer).
+He is named co-inventor on ten patents relating to porous solids and their characterization, and is co-author of “Characterization of Porous Solids and Powders: Surface Area, Pore Size and Density” (published by Springer).